aibots-team/aigc-lightning/docs/source-pytorch/guides/data.rst

 Multiple Iterables
 *****************

-In addition to supporting arbitrary iterables, the ``Trainer`` also supports arbitrary collections of them.
+In addition to supporting arbitrary iterables, the ``Trainer`` also supports arbitrary collections of iterables.
 Some examples of this are:

 .. code-block:: python